mat-docs/ATLAS.Site/docs/key-functionality/visualise/atlas/displays/pcu.md

 # PCU Dash Display

-A simulator of the McLaren Applied PCU Dash (as fitted to steering wheels).
+A simulator of the Motion Applied PCU Dash (as fitted to steering wheels).
 Supports multiple dash product types; auto‑loads a raw file if present (per Options).
 Positioning/alignment controls help fit the simulator to the display window.

 ![PCU Dash Display](assets/pcu-dash.png)